-ON THE ROAD WITH CHRIS AVERY National Sales Director Chris Avery travels across the country every month sharing his passion for Jordan wines.
-He's seen it all-the best (and worst) of airports, hotels and restaurants-as he spends a significantly more-than-average amount of time on the road.
-We asked our resident road warrior to share some of his must-have gadgets, travel essentials and favorite destinations.
+ON THE ROAD WITH CHRIS AVERY

+country every month sharing his passion for Jordan wines.
+He's seen it all-the best (and worst) of airports, hotels and restaurants-as he spends a significantly more-than-average essentials and favorite destinations.

+iPAD NFWSSTAND READING LIST: